Specialization and Integral Closure

-Another set of applications of our main theorem concerns integral closures of modules.
-Thus let $R$ be a Noetherian ring and $E$ a finite $R$-module having a {\it rank}, say $e$, by which we mean that $K \otimes_R E$ is a free module of rank $e$ over the total ring of quotients $K$ of $R$.
-In this case the {\it Rees algebra} $\R(E)$ is defined as the symmetric algebra $\S(E)$ modulo $R$-torsion.
-The Rees algebra is a standard graded $R$-algebra whose $i^{{\rm th}}$ graded component we denote by $E^i$.
-If $E$ is torsionfree one can embed $E$ into a free module $F$ with basis $\{t_1, \ldots, t_n\}$, and we obtain $\R(E)$ as the image of the natural map $\S(E) \rightarrow \S(F)$, or in other words, as the $R$-subalgebra $R[E]$ of the polynomial ring $\S(F)=R[t_1 \ldots, t_n]$.
-In particular, for $E=I \subset R$ an ideal this notion of Rees algebra coincides with the one given at the beginning of the introduction.
+Another set of applications of Theorem 2.1 concerns integral closures of modules.
+Let $R$ be a Noetherian ring and $E$ a finitely generated $R$--module having a {\it rank}, say $e$, by which we mean that $K \otimes_R E$ is a free module of rank $e$ over the total ring of quotients $K$ of $R$.
+In this case the {\it Rees algebra} $\R(E)$ is defined as the symmetric algebra $\S(E)$ modulo $R$--torsion.
+The Rees algebra is a standard graded $R$--algebra whose $n^{{\rm th}}$ graded component we denote by $E^n$.
+If $E$ is torsion-free, one can embed $E$ into a free module $F$ with basis $\{t_1, \ldots, t_m\}$, and we obtain $\R(E)$ as the image of the natural map $\S(E) \rightarrow \S(F)$, or in other words, as the $R$-subalgebra $R[E]$ of the polynomial ring $\S(F)=R[t_1, \ldots, t_m]$.
+In particular, for $E=I \subset R$ an ideal, this notion of Rees algebra coincides with the one given at the beginning of the introduction.
 If on the other hand $E$ fails to have a rank, then the definition needs to be modified considerably, see \cite{EHU}.

 Once the notion of Rees algebra is in place, one can easily introduce the concepts of reduction, integral dependence, and integral closure of modules.
-Assume that $E$ is torsionfree.
 Given two submodules $U \subset V$ of $E$, we say that $V$ is {\it integral} over $U$ {\it in} $E$ if the inclusion of subalgebras of $\R(E)$,